-In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science will be held prior to the main workshop.
-This summer school will target graduate students, researchers, and professionals working with huge amounts of data or unique datasets.
+In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science was held prior to the main workshop.
+This summer school targeted graduate students, researchers, and professionals working with huge amounts of data or unique datasets.

-The summer school will focus on introductory and advanced lectures in data science and machine learning as well as moderate to advanced practical and tutorial sessions where participants will get their hands wet wrangling and munging datasets and applying cutting-edge machine learning techniques to derive inference from the data.
-Lectures will be given by distinguished world-renowned researchers and practitioners, including researchers from Sheffield University, Amazon, Swansea University Medical School, Facebook, Pulse Lab Kampala, the AI and Data Science (AIR) lab-Makerere University, ARM, and Dedan Kimathi University of Technology (DeKUT).
+The summer school focused on introductory and advanced lectures in data science and machine learning, as well as moderate to advanced practical and tutorial sessions where participants got their hands wet wrangling and munging datasets and applied cutting-edge machine learning techniques to derive inference from the data.
+Lectures were delivered by distinguished world-renowned researchers and practitioners, including researchers from Sheffield University, Amazon, Swansea University Medical School, Facebook, Pulse Lab Kampala, the AI and Data Science (AIR) Lab–Makerere University, ARM, and Dedan Kimathi University of Technology (DeKUT).

-The school will also involve end-to-end tutorial sessions from professionals, walking the participants through a real data analytics problem from data acquisition to data presentation.
-To benefit from this cours,e participants are encouraged to have some background in programming, particularly programming with Python.
+The school also involved end-to-end tutorial sessions from professionals who walked the participants through a real data analytics problem from data acquisition to data presentation.
+To benefit from this course, participants were encouraged to have some background in programming, particularly programming with Python.

 Pre-workshop

-To ensure we hit the ground running, it is essential you install the prerequiste software and test it out and make sure it is working on your computer.
-The venue for the summer school will have some computers on which the software will have been installed but you are advised to come with your own laptop with the software installed.
+To ensure participants the ground running, it was essential to install the prerequisite software, test it out, and make sure it worked on their computers.
+The venue for the summer school had some computers on which the software was preinstalled, but participants were advised to come with their own laptops with the software installed.

 Anaconda

-Luckily all the software required has already been prepackaged in a bundle called Anaconda.
-You can download the various versions of the software for your laptop OS and architecture from the Anaconda website.
-Please download the Python 3.6 version.
-Instructions on how to install are next to the download links on the Anaconda website.
+Luckily, all the software required had been prepackaged in a bundle called Anaconda.
+Participants could download the various versions of the software for their laptop OS and architecture from the Anaconda website.
+They were instructed to download the Python 3.6 version.
+Instructions on how to install it were provided next to the download links on the Anaconda website.

-To ensure that the software is working fine on your machine and to get you up and running, download the following jupyter notebook (right click and ‘save as’) and do the exercises in there.
-To access it you’ll need to run a jupyter notebook (instructions).
+To ensure that the software worked properly on their machines and to get them up and running, participants downloaded the provided Jupyter notebook (right-click and “save as”) and completed the exercises therein.
+To access it, they needed to run a Jupyter notebook (instructions were provided).

-Use the comment section below to (a) ask questions that are not already answered (b) help your peers by providing answers to their questions, if you can.
+Participants used the comment section below to (a) ask questions that had not already been answered, and (b) help their peers by providing answers to their questions whenever possible.

 Summer School Day 1

-The first day of the data science school will introduce the jupyter notebook and overview the use of python for analyzing data.
-We will introduce the machine learning technique of classification and perform lab practicals exploring these techniques.
+The first day of the data science school introduced the Jupyter notebook and provided an overview of the use of Python for analyzing data.
+The session introduced the machine learning technique of classification and included lab practicals that explored these techniques.

 Time |